schorfES/pacto/README.md

 ##### Initialize

-The initialize action setups a module and wires a view to a DOM element.
+The initialize action setups a module and wires a [view](#view) to a DOM element.
 Each initialize action is described by its settings: `selector`, `view`, `namespace`.
-The selector is a CSS valid selector to define which, elements to use for each view instance.
-The created [view](#view) instance is grouped in a list of views by the initialize action.
+The selector is a CSS valid selector to define which elements to use for each view instance.
+The created view instance is grouped in a list of views by the initialize action.
 This list is stored inside the context values using a given namespace (take a look at [Values](#values)).